-If you wish to install a leisure battery please ensure that it is placed on the battery tray supplied with your motorhome.
-Then place the tray in the battery locker fitted to the side of your motorhome.
-Connect the battery to the clamp fittings connected to the connection leads within the battery box.
+When installing the leisure battery please ensure that it is placed on the battery tray supplied with your motorhome.
+Then place the tray in the battery locker of your motorhome.
+Connect the battery to the clamp fittings connected to the connection leads within the battery compartment.